30 Mar Why Subchapter V Might Save Your Business

 Chapter 11 reorganization is a form of bankruptcy where the debtor is given the opportunity to restructure its debts and form a new payment plan to creditors.
 Generally, Chapter 11 reorganization seeks to help the debtor get out from under unbearable debts and create a plan to start over without liquidating the company.
 Chapter 11 bankruptcy has traditionally been a difficult path or small businsesses because it can be complex, expensive, and lengthy.
 As a result, the majority of successful Chapter 11 cases had been brought by large corporations.
 However, with the passage of the Small Business Debt Reorganization Act, Subchapter V makes Chapter 11 bankruptcy smarter, faster, and cheaper, allowing small businesses to reorganize under Chapter 11 and potentially save their businesses.
 If for some reason they choose not to elect Subchapter V treatment, small business debtors can still will follow the established, more cumbersome, procedures of Chapter 11 reorganization.
 But once Subchapter V is elected, the small business friendly provisions will override the standard Chapter 11 rules and govern the bankruptcy.

 The timing of Congress’s enactment of Sub V is fortuitous for the many small businesses impacted by the COVID19 crisis.
-The definition of “small business” under the Act was broadened by the CARES Act to, at least through March 2021, encompass businesses with total debts of $7.5 million or less.
+The definition of “small business” under the Act was broadened, at least through June 2024, to encompass businesses with total debts of $7.5 million or less.

 Subchapter V election provides many benefits to small business owners filing for bankruptcy.
 If you are a small business owner whose business has been slammed by the COVID19 virus or otherwise find your business with extensive debts, Chapter 11’s new Subchapter V’s small business friendly provisions just might save your business.